sandstone-mc/sandstone-documentation/docs/features/resources/datapack/predicates.md

 import { Predicate } from 'sandstone'

 Predicate('predicate_name', {
-  condition: '<condition type>',
+  type: '<condition type>',
   ...additionalProperties,
 })
 ```

-As you can see, you must provide the `condition` of the predicate.
+As you can see, you must provide the `type` of the predicate.
 Depending on this condition, several properties will be available.

 ### Example